How to check if the FEA report is good?

 So this is how my model looks like, with the properties assigned!

 Of course, the red plate is 19mm thick, while the green is 11mm thick, and the yellow is 10mm thick.
 What is important in midsurface modeling is, that the red plates are 281mm apart.
 While HEB 300 is obviously 300mm high, we want to model plates in their middle.
-This means that we are “loosing” half of the flange thickness at the top and at the bottom like this:
+This means that we are “losing” half of the flange thickness at the top and at the bottom like this:

 All right!
 So we have our geometry with assigned properties!
-Have you noticed how many decisions we had to make so far?
+Have you noticed how many decisions we have had to make so far?
 It could be argued that we haven’t even started with FEA, but we already moved so far!
 We estimated what we want to calculate and why.
 Going further, we decided to use a 2D mesh instead of a 3D mesh, which impacted how we modeled our cantilever.
 We also made a call to use linear material formulation – a pretty big assumption for sure!
 All pretty important choices!

 Now it’s time to mesh the model.
 This means that we will divide it into small elements.
 This is required in FEA, and if you are interested in what nodes and elements are you can read this.
 But again, you don’t have to, in order to follow this post.
 Just accept that we have to mesh the model and move on.